I have a lot of problems personally with ‘doomscrolling ’ habits, and getting suckered into arguing on social media sites.

 Spending time daily with supportive friends

-I find it ESSENTIAL to spend a least some time, every day, in conversations with supportive friends.
-I have cultivated a supportive friendship network that exists entirely outside of ’the screen’ and my social media presence, and if I don’t maintain this, I inevitably suffer.
+- I find it ESSENTIAL to spend at least some time, every day, in conversations with supportive friends.
+I have cultivated a supportive friendship network that exists outside of ’the screen’ and my social media presence, and if I don’t maintain this, I inevitably suffer.

 Consider Counselling

-I also find that a lot of people that use the internet unhealthily are undiagnoised neurodiverse - or if they ARE diagnosed neurodiverse, they are not aware of how it affects their online behaviour.
+I also find that a lot of people that use the internet unhealthily are probably undiagnosed neurodiverse - or if they ARE diagnosed neurodiverse, they are not aware of how it affects their online behaviour.

-I have found that reading insights into cyberpsychology, the fledgling discipline of how we interact and behave online, can be a fascinating reminder that EVERYONE behaves differently online, and how to avoid the most obvious traps to fall into.
+- I have found that reading insights into the academic field of “Cyber Psychology”, the fledgling discipline of how we interact and behave online, can be a fascinating reminder that EVERYONE behaves differently online, and how to avoid the most obvious traps to fall into.